 Sample manuscript from LILI G MUST DIE:

 Despite taking place in the 29th century, readers will find that the LILI G series isn't so much science fiction as it is future urban fantasy.
-Comparisons can be made to the Harry Potter series, but these are vague and only pertain to usage of magic (spells, called cantuses) and transportation (teleportation, called slipping).
+Comparisons can be made to the Harry Potter series, but these are vague and only pertain to usage of magic (spells, called cantuses), transportation (teleportation, called slipping) and one personal detail, in particular.

 29th century Azul differs completely from what the reader would believe, based on today's popular offerings.
 There is no social media.
 No one has a smart phone.
 The DataNet is highly regulated.
 Biotech implants, which had turned Earthlings into virtual zombies, were outlawed before the Exodus' arrival.
 Movie stars were long ago replaced by CGI and artificial intelligence created for the entertainment industry.
 In fact, celebrity status is only obtained through heroic deeds, tough choices and self-sacrifice.

 From the Saint Mary's Wildcats soccer team to the Obscure Language League to the R.I.P.
 Ryder Johnson Fan Club, operated by twisted little fans of a murderous traitor, Córdoba has plenty to offer the reader.
-The Gunnarsson Estate, the little blue house on the hill, Heladicious & Cattarro's Ice Cream Parlor, Villa Roma Argentine/Italian Restaurant and the Plaza de Armas create a charming backdrop that is full of surprises.
-Mixing together growing up, teen drama, a bit of violence (actually, a lot), loyalty and deceit and the mystical and the physical, fans of everything from Harry Potter to The Mortal Instruments to the Divergent Series will enjoy the world (and universe) of Lili G.
+The Gunnarsson Estate, the little blue house on the hill, Heladicious & Catarro's Ice Cream Parlor, Villa Roma Argentine/Italian Restaurant and the Plaza de Armas create a charming backdrop that is full of surprises.
+Mixing together growing up, teen drama, a bit of violence (actually, a lot), loyalty and deceit and the mystical and the physical, fans of everything from Harry Potter to The Mortal Instruments to the Percy Jackson series will enjoy the world (and universe) of Lili G.